Show More Likes

 oops, shoot.
 I'm unaffiliated with that site, just think it's a really great resource for those trying to understand the problems with native appropriations.

 Connect your Instagram account or comment on Facebook

 Photos taken with iPhone 5

-Please visit me at MADE:
+Please visit me:

 Followgram is the most complete web interface to enjoy your Instagram photos.
 This site uses the API of Instagram but is not certified by Instagram.